Wyoming Foundations Site Information

 1 – 5 pm

-Class time: Students have four or five hours of class per day, with most days incorporating interactive learning or laboratories.
-All exams and some limited short learning experiences may be scheduled outside of normal class hours.
-Class delivery methods vary by block and within a block.
-All blocks are designed to have predominantly active learning approaches.
-Students are expected to utilize the required materials to come to class prepared for discussions or activities.
-All courses have periodic assessments and a final examination.
-Block objectives and core content for which students will be held accountable on exams will be the same across all WWAMI sites.
-Exams will have the same questions and format and be administered in person.
-The timing of exams may vary slightly across Foundation sites.
+Class time: Students generally have four hours of class per day, with most days incorporating interactive learning or laboratories.
+All exams and some limited, short, learning experiences may be scheduled outside of normal class hours.
+Class delivery methods vary across blocks and within each block.
+All blocks are designed to have predominantly active learning approaches, but there will be sessions that are largely lecture based.
+Students are expected to attend class and to utilize the required materials to prepare for in-class discussions and activities.
+All blocks have periodic assessments and a final examination.
+Block objectives and core content, for which students will be held accountable on exams, will be the same across all WWAMI sites.
+Exams will have the same questions and format and will be administered in person.
+The timing of exams may vary slightly across Foundation sites and across blocks.

-Summer Quarter (Orientation; NOLS; Fundamentals of Medical Science & Research; Clinical Immersion): In Summer 2023, our WWAMI curriculum will begin with program orientation followed by a week-long NOLS wilderness medicine course in Lander, WY.
-Upon return from NOLS, students will begin their first foundation block, Fundamentals of Medical Science & Research (FMR).
+Summer Quarter 2024 (Orientation; Fundamentals of Medical Science & Research; Clinical Immersion): In Summer 2024, our WWAMI curriculum will begin with program orientation that culminates with a five-day NOLS wilderness medicine experience in Lander, WY.
+Upon return from NOLS, students will begin their first Foundation block, Fundamentals of Medical Science & Research (FMR).
 FMR will meet M-F in the afternoon with planned exams on Monday morning each week.
-Exams will be proctored in person in the WWAMI classrooms.
+Exams will be proctored in-person in the WWAMI classroom.
 The summer quarter will conclude with Clinical Immersion, focusing on basic clinical skills and reflection on practicing medicine.

 Foundations of Clinical Medicine (FCM) Course & College Mentor Program: Wyoming